 Ajla Tomljanovic

 Ajla often plays her best in Doubles tennis.
-She won her first Junior title when she paired up with (American player) Christine McHale, at the 2009 Australian Open.
+She won her first Junior title when she paired up with American player Christine McHale at the 2009 Australian Open.

 Priscilla Hon

 Priscilla debuted at the Australian Open in 2015 as a wildcard entry, partnering with Kimberly Birrell.
 The match ended in defeat, but her performance on the ITF courts proved more rewarding.
+Priscilla has built much of her career through the ITF circuit while continuing to compete for bigger tour opportunities.
+There, she has won 13 singles titles and 13 doubles titles.
+In this regard, we may count her as one of the best tennis player in the world.

 Astra Sharma